techmo-pl/dictation-client/cpp/README.md

     If not installed, from parent directory run `sudo ./tools/install_grpc.sh 4`

-    **Note:** the number at the end of the command above specifies number of parallel jobs, and should be set appropriately depending on the machine (eg. 32 on strong server machine, 1 on small virtualbox instance)
+    **Note:** The number at the end of the command above specifies number of parallel jobs, and should be set appropriately depending on the machine (eg. 32 on strong server machine, 1 on small virtualbox instance)

 - **OpenSSL** provided as `ssl_pkg` (installation in Ubuntu: `sudo apt-get install libssl-dev`)
-- **DL** provided as `dl_pkg` (this one should be already installed in your OS)
+- **DL** provided as `dl_pkg`

 ### Required steps before build: